 Sustainable climate and biodiversity actions thrive best in a world where people think globally and act locally.
 IKI Small Grants supports active stakeholder involvement and local approaches to tackle threats caused by climate change and biodiversity loss.
 IKI Small Grants projects valorise local experiences as well as the integration of indigenous and traditional knowledge while recognising the diverse interests, circumstances, and socio-cultural contexts in specific local or national settings.

-Gender equality plays an important role within the IKI Small Grants programme.
-Projects are therefore asked to reflect on their actions with regard to the effects on gender equality and to explicitly address existing imbalances.
+Gender justice plays an important role within the IKI Small Grants programme.
+Projects are therefore asked to reflect on their actions regarding the effects on gender justice and to explicitly address existing imbalances.

 Many projects of the International Climate Initiative (IKI) have to cope with difficult contexts and conditions in the partner countries.
 Poverty, lack of participation, limited rule of law, low protection standards for workers or the rights of minorities must always be taken into account.
 Against this backdrop, the IKI wants to ensure that the measures carried out by the projects do not have any negative effects on the people, their living conditions, and nature.

 IKI Small Grants follows the very same approach: Applying a ‘do no harm principle’, the programme aims to avoid or mitigate possible negative consequences of project activities.
 In addition, the application of the IKI safeguards is intended to enhance the quality of the projects and contribute to an overarching sustainability agenda.
 Safeguards are environmental and social standards that are intended to avoid potential negative impacts of projects on people or the environment, for example, the protection of human rights, compliance with occupational health and safety standards, the conservation of biodiversity, the prevention of environmental pollution or the protection of cultural assets in project work.